andreafrancia/trash-cli/README.txt

   * trash-put           trashes files and directories.
   * trash-empty         empty the trashcan(s).
   * trash-list          list trashed file.
-  * restore-trash       restore a trashed file.
+  * trash-restore       restore a trashed file.

 For each file the name, original path, deletion date, and permissions are recorded.
 The trash command allow trash multiple files with the